 24. Yorkshire Terrier

-The tiny Yorkshire Terrier is a popular pet due to its huge personality.
+The tiny Yorkshire Terrier, our last pure breed on the list of least expensive dog breeds, is a popular pet due to its huge personality.
 They are feisty and love attention.
 The Yorkie also gets along well with other pets as long as they have been raised with them.
 They can forget their size and be a little too brave with strangers and larger dogs, so it is important to always keep an eye on your little companion.
 Their tiny size means you don’t need to buy a ton of food for them.
 Yorkies are prone to barking and destruction when left alone, so they are not ideal for people who work long hours.

 Perhaps the most affordable dog of all is a mutt or mixed breed!
 Often purebred dogs are susceptible to genetic conditions and diseases not found in mixed breeds, saving you the high cost of vet bills.
 Furthermore, many mixed breed dogs are packed into shelters across the country.
 Adopting saves a life and may also save you money.